Skip to content

 Transportation Dashboard

-The Commuter Services Transportation Dashboard is an interactive tool that helps present various forms of relevant transportation data to the University of Utah community.
-The goal of this dashboard is to provide the University of Utah community with more information about how Commuter Services is pushing to accomplish our goals and the overarching goals and mission of the University to optimize transportation to, from, and on campus.
-Please click through the below tabs to learn more about permit sales, changes to campus parking, transportation mode statistics, funding and expenditures, our plans and studies, and more.
+The Commuter Services Transportation Dashboard is an interactive tool that provides transportation data to our stakeholders.
+The goal of this dashboard is to share more information about how our University community parks, commutes, and how the University uses the revenue from managing these resources.
+Please click through the below tabs to learn more about permit sales, changes to campus parking, transportation mode statistics, funding and expenditures, our plans/studies, and more.

 Parking and Permits

-Overall, the parking stall distribution at the University of Utah is constantly being adjusted to meet the needs and demands of our commuters.
+The parking stall distribution at the University of Utah is occasionally adjusted to meet the needs and demands of our commuters, but the parking maps are kept up to date with any changes to stall type made.

 Permits